Loneliness: Relief

 The reduction of loneliness in oneself and others has long been a motive for human activity and social organization.
-For some commentators, such as professor Ben Lazare Mijuskovic, ever since the dawn of civilization, it has been the single strongest motivator for human activity after essential physical needs are satisfied.
-Loneliness is the first negative condition identified in the Bible, with the Book of Genesis showing God creating a companion for man to relieve loneliness.
+For some commentators, such as professor Ben Lazare Mijuskovic, loneliness has been the single strongest motivator for human activity after essential physical needs are satisfied, ever since the dawn of civilization.
 Nevertheless, there is relatively little direct record of explicit loneliness relief efforts prior to the 20th century.
-Some commentators including professor Rubin Gotesky have argued the sense of aloneness was rarely felt until older communal ways of living began to be disrupted by the Enlightenment.
+Some commentators, including professor Rubin Gotesky, have argued the sense of aloneness was rarely felt until older communal ways of living began to be disrupted by the Enlightenment.

 Starting in the 1900s, and especially in the 21st century, efforts explicitly aiming to alleviate loneliness became much more common.
 Loneliness reduction efforts occur across multiple disciplines, often by actors for whom loneliness relief is not their primary concern.
 For example, by commercial firms, civic planners, designers of new housing developments, and university administration.
 Across the world, many departments, NGOs and even umbrella groups entirely dedicated to loneliness relief have been established.
 For example, in the UK, the Campaign to End Loneliness.
 With loneliness being a complex condition, there is no single method that can consistently alleviate it for different individuals; many different approaches are used.